pjnalls/gitkundo/README.md

     Gitkundo
 </h1>

 An all-in-one, full-stack TypeScript development environment:

-    ✅ One language.
+✅ One language.<br/>
-    ✅ One integrated terminal.
+✅ One integrated terminal.<br/>
-    ✅ One integrated browser.
+✅ One integrated browser.<br/>
 ✅ One repo...

 All in one window! ✨

 ## Screenshot